alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   - Install using your package manager of choice
 - CertBot
   - Install [Certbot](https://certbot.eff.org/).
 This requires using a Mac or Linux computer (or the Windows Subsystem for Linux).
+    - NB. for OSX you can install `Certbot` using `brew install letsencrypt`

 ### Access to required Safe Haven Management resources